Cham0i/Netacad/README.md

 If you need a different maximum amount of MAC addresses
 <pre>switch port-security maximum (max number of MACs recorded) </pre>

-To actually add MACs you can either do it manually
+To actually add MACs you can either do it manually...
 <pre>switchport port-security mac-address (MAC of int)</pre>
 Use "ipconfig /all" to find the MAC address of a PC int or "ip int ()" for cisco device int